High Rite: Yule

 - Children and Pets

-We will have children’s activities and crafts planned for this rite, so bring the whole family!
+We do not have children’s activities planned for this rite.
+Children are always welcome, but it is a long night and there is no guarantee of a quiet or comfortable place to sleep.
 Please be sure to attend your children at all time.
 We encourage the teaching of proper ritual etiquette.
 Pets however, are not allowed.